 In some recent statistics taken by google.
-With 10 guesses, a hacker had a 24% chance of guessing an arabic speakers answer to "What's your first teachers name?", a 21% chance of guessing a spanish speakers answer to "What is your father's middle name?”, and a whooping 39% chance of guessing a korean speaker answer to "What is your city of birth?.
-A one-in-five chance of guessing an english speakers favorite food begs the question, "Are security questions a thing of the past?"
+With ten guesses, a hacker had a 24% chance of guessing Arabic speakers answer to "What's your first teacher's name?", a 21% chance of thinking Spanish speakers respond to "What is your father's middle name?" and a whopping 39% chance of guessing a Korean speaker answer to "What is your city of birth?.
+A one-in-five chance of guessing an English speaker's favorite food begs the question, "Are security questions a thing of the past?"

 The fact of the matter is that there will always be a need for secondary access to accounts because of information loss.
 A fifteen-character alphanumeric password provides an immense amount of security.